 Perhaps the most significant rise in the use of 2FA was due to the Covid-19 pandemic.
 Employees who worked from home were asked to install apps, such as those from Microsoft and Google, to add another layer of authentication before an employee can access the corporate network.

-People who have worked at home have been exposed to the use of 2FA or even MFA (Multi-factor Authentication) because their IT department mandated them to do so.
 However, people forget that one of the highest numbers of cyber-attacks happen on social media accounts, and there are still a large number of people who have not enabled additional security on their social media apps.
 Since you have reached this far, check your Facebook app if you have one.
 Go to Menu – Setting and Privacy – then under Meta Accounts Center, tap on See More in Accounts Center.
 Tap on Password and Security then Two-Factor Authentication.
 Choose your account and enter your password.
 If your 2FA is ON, then kudos!
 If it is OFF, we recommend enabling it now.
 We also recommend doing the same thing for all your social media accounts.

 #4 Change Passwords Regularly